wanglin2/mind-map/web/src/pages/Doc/en/search/index.md

 MindMap.usePlugin(Search)
 ```

-After registration and instantiation of `MindMap`, the instance can be obtained through `mindMap.Search`.
+After registration and instantiation of `MindMap`, the instance can be obtained through `mindMap.search`.

 ## Event